Last Updated on January 12, 2024 by Maryam Siddiqui

 This makes exploring the Algarve’s beaches, historical sites, and picturesque villages easy.
 However, do remember that buses can get crowded during peak tourist season, so plan accordingly.

 Algarve’s train network runs along the coast and offers stunning views of the Atlantic Ocean and the rugged coastline.
-Plus, trains are air-conditioned, making them a comfortable way to travel during the hot summer months.
+Plus, trains have air-conditioning, making them a comfortable way to travel during the hot summer months.

 Overall, while the public transport in the Algarve might not be as extensive as in larger cities like Lisbon, it is certainly good enough to help you get where you need to go.